How Long Do Nicotine Cravings Last?

 During the first 72 hours, cravings are near-constant.
 Many people describe this period as a continuous state of craving with brief moments of relief, rather than discrete episodes.

-Research by West and Shiffman (2001) in the book Fast Facts: Smoking Cessation documented that craving frequency on days 1-3 is the highest it will ever be.
+Research by West and Shiffman (2001) in Fast Facts: Smoking Cessation documented that craving frequency on days 1-3 is the highest it will ever be.
 This is the statistical peak.
+The full nicotine withdrawal timeline maps out what else is happening physically during this window, hour by hour.

 Days 4-7: Spacing Out